blaserethan/Ariel-Data-Challenge/README.md

-# Transmission Spectrum Estimator + Star Spot Debiaser with Machine Learning
+# Transmission Spectrum Estimator
+## The estimator is debiased from the star spots using machine learning
 This project was created for the [Ariel Data Challenge](https://ariel-datachallenge.azurewebsites.net/ML)

 The Ariel Space mission is a European Space Agency mission to be launched in 2028.
 Ariel will observe the atmospheres of 1000 extrasolar planets - planets around other stars - to determine how they are made, how they evolve and how to put our own Solar System in the gallactic context.